ReSP-Lab/2024-loco-security-sustainability-artifact/README.md

   This setup ensures a consistent and efficient environment for running simulations.
 - **usage_scenario.yml**: Used by the Green Metric Tool (GMT) to orchestrate the container and monitor energy/traffic, similar to a Compose file.

-  > **Note:** The `setup.sh` script supports the following options:
+> **Note:** Both `compose.yaml` and the `usage_scenario` invoke the `setup.sh` script which supports the following options:
 >
 > - `--use-host-as-dns`: Configures the container to use the host as a DNS server.
 This is useful when running PiHole or other DNS services on the host.
 > - `--send-gui-to-vnc`: Redirects the GUI to `localhost:5900` through a VNC server for debugging purposes.
 >

 ...